narangmayank/nrf-dude/CONTRIBUTING.md

   - Give a **Pull** request.

-- Create a pull request that adds something usefull to the nrf-bhai.
+- Create a pull request that adds something usefull to the nrf-dude.
 - You can contribute by either adding some usefull commands in code side or giving some unique feature in script side.

 - Otherwise you can also contribute a whole new script or batch file that can be helpfull to us.